ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

    to make sure they are in a reasonable range.
 The checks are "LIM_ROLL_CD too small", "LIM_PITCH_MAX too small", "LIM_PITCH_MIN too large", "invalid THR_FS_VALUE".
+-  **GPS n has not been fully configured**.
+This happens with a uBlox GPS where the GPS driver is unable to fully configure the GPS for the settings that are being requested.
+This can be caused by a bad wire between the autopilot and GPS, or by a bad response from the GPS.
+If the message is about "GPS 0" then it is the first GPS.
+If it is "GPS 1" then it is the 2nd GPS.
+If you get a failure for the 2nd GPS and don't have two GPS modules installed then set GPS_TYPE2 to zero to disable the 2nd GPS